scripting/titlelessFeedsHowto/README.md

 If it doesn't have a title, it would be incorrect for a feed reader to invent a title for the item.
 If the writer didn't put one there, you don't get to put one there for them.
 They made their intention clear.
 You must respect it.

-This is a writer's medium, not the programmer's.
+This is a writer's medium, not a programmer's.

-### The software is wrong
+### Your software is probably wrong

 I want to give you code to crib to make your software handle titleless items well.